 Interested in joining the HIV Quality Improvement Network?
 Email Laura Beamish at firstname.lastname@example.org for more information.

-More effective treatment regimens are enhancing the quality of life and the health of those living with HIV.
-Furthermore, evidence shows that along with standard health promotion and disease prevention efforts such as building resilience, education and harm reduction, treatment can prevent transmission.
+More effective treatment regimens are enhancing the quality of life and health of those living with HIV.
+Evidence shows along with standard health promotion and disease prevention efforts (e.g. building resilience, education and harm reduction), treatment can prevent transmission.

 B.C. is leading the way in its efforts to combat the epidemic.
-BC-CfE researchers published a new study which found that B.C. is the only province in Canada showing a consistent decline in new HIV diagnoses, in part due to the widespread avail- ability of free antiretroviral treatment in the province.
+BC-CfE researcher indicates B.C. is the only province in Canada showing a consistent decline in new HIV diagnoses, in part due to the widespread avail- ability of free antiretroviral treatment (ART) in the province.
 The study found that new HIV diagnoses in B.C. have dropped from 900 new cases each year in the mid-1990s, to 289 new cases in 2011.

 It’s about creating a movement here in Vancouver to change the course of history by changing the course of HIV–Dr. Réka Gustafson

 Medical Health Officer and the Medical Director of Communicable Disease Control for Vancouver Coastal Health

 We believe that treatment as prevention is the model of care and containment that will best help China meet its goal of bringing HIV and AIDS under control by 2015–Dr. Zunyou Wu

 Director of the National Center for AIDS/ STD Control and Prevention at the Chinese Center for Disease Control and Prevention

 If people with HIV are treated early, they are less likely to pass the virus on to others.–Dr. Susan MacDonald